harrycornell/Research-Project/README.md

 | Sabinas to Piedras Negras | 63.8 | 75.6 | 1.2 | 7.1 | 168297 |
 | Piedras Negras to Nuevo Laredo | 103.0 | 110.0 | 1.1 | 15.2 | 432926 |

-### 5.5 Graph Tea Writeup

-**Write up a little about Graph Tea.
-Then show a pic of the routes and cities in Graph Tea.
-This should be in section 6 since that is where we calculate the data to enter into Graph Tea**

 ## 6. Results

 ### 6.1 Route Decision Questionnaire Responses